Concept by: Sheila Corwin

-1 week (6 days) ERASMUS + course about CLIL methodologies for language teachers and teachers of all academic (and other) subjects, available in Florence.
+1 week (6 days) course about CLIL (Content and Language Integrated Learning) methodologies for language teachers and teachers of all academic (and other) subjects, available in Florence.

 This engaging and fun course uses the city of Florence as content and aims at developing academic and language teachers’ knowledge of planning, preparing, and implementing reading, writing, listening, and speaking activities for non-native speakers of a language in their classrooms.
-It also takes a multidisciplinary approach to understanding CLIL (or content based) methodology and introduces course participants to how the theory of teaching language and specific course content (academic or otherwise) can relate to their own classroom practice.
+It also takes a multidisciplinary approach to understand CLIL (or content-based) methodology and introduces course participants to how the theory of teaching language and specific course content (academic or otherwise) can relate to their own classroom practice.

 This course includes lots of activity planning, CLIL resources, and aids in the preparation of creative and engaging materials for second or foreign language learners of any language.

 By the end of the course, participants will learn the key principles of material development and how to integrate attractive content into effective second language teaching.
 Participants will become more aware of how to create appropriate activities that are also motivating and engaging to non-native speakers of a language.
 Both academic content and language teachers will feel more confident and inspired to teach their subjects.
 Participants will also leave Florence having learned more about the history, people, and places that have made the city of Florence a one of a kind city with a very unique past and present.

 The course will help the participants to understand how to: